 If you want to know how to prevent frozen pipes from freezing, it might be time to check in with your home’s thermostat.
 One of our tips to prevent frozen pipes this winter is to set your thermostat to about 68 degrees Fahrenheit when you’re home.

 While you may be tempted to turn your thermostat off while you’re off on vacation, leaving your home completely unheated can adversely affect your plumbing.
 As temperatures drop with the cold weather, your home needs a continuous supply of warm air to keep your pipes above the recommended temperature.

 If your home’s internal temperature continues to drop, your pipes are at a higher risk of freezing over and causing more significant problems.
-Keep the heating system set to no less than 55° F if you’re away from home for an extended period.
+Keep the heating system set to no less than 55 degrees Fahrenheit if you’re away from home for an extended period.

-Your home’s plumbing system represents a complex system of pipes that provide every part of your home with the water you need.
+As you know, your home’s plumbing system represents a complex system of pipes that provide every part of your home with the water you need.
 The doors you leave open can play a vital role in getting the right amount of air circulation to help keep your pipes warm.
-Keep your kitchen and bathroom cabinet doors open to better circulate warm air that will help keep your pipes from freezing over.
+For example, you’ll want to open your kitchen and bathroom cabinet doors to better circulate warm air that will help keep your pipes from freezing over.

 Additionally, keeping your garage door closed can help you better regulate your home’s temperature.
 With the garage door open to the outside, cold air can come in and mess with the delicate balance that helps prevent your pipes from freezing.

 When you try to thaw frozen pipes, you need to have a plan to do it so that it won’t cause additional water damage.
 While a burst pipe means you need to shut off the water supply immediately to prevent flooding, you can try these steps to thaw frozen pipes: